mudasirhayat/K-means-in-Python/README.md

 # K-means-in-Python
-An unsupervised technique to train data and detect the class for new input
+An unsupervised technique to make groups of similar data